Ok, so this is one of those questions where instead of giving you a straight yes or no answer, we’re going to go with

 If this all sounds confusing, don’t worry we’ll break it down into a digestible format so that you can make the right decision for you.

-Before we dispel some of the lies and assumptions surrounding automated bidding, we’ll break down how it works and explain some of the functions in case you’ve never used it and want a bit of a guide on how it works.
+Before we dispel some of the lies and assumptions surrounding automated bidding Strategies, we’ll break down how it works and explain some of the functions in case you’ve never used it and want a bit of a guide on how it works.

 If you’re wondering whether you should use it with Google Ads or not, you may not be aware of what exactly automated bidding is and how it works.

 Automated bidding is essentially a type of artificial intelligence program that uses user-defined parameters to bid on ad space within Google Ad auctions.

 There are a large variety of ways that these programs can bid and the amount spent, frequency of bids, and many other factors can be customized and set so that it does all your ad bidding for you.
-Automation is a great way to save time and get your ads out there so that people will see them.
+Automation is a great way to save time and get your Google ads out there so that people will see them.

 There are a few different strategies that you can set as well to tell the program how and when to bid on ad space that is up for auction.
 Depending on the parameters set, the A.I. may or may not bid if the auction does not meet the criteria.

-This type of selective bidding has its own set of benefits and drawbacks.
+This type of selective or smart bidding has its own set of benefits and drawbacks.

 The automated bidding program works by the user setting parameters for it to work in, and by being fed data on relevant ad space, funding requirements, performance data, and other metrics.
-By using all of these metrics, the program picks what ads to bid on, how much to bid for ads and bids for ads based on everything it has accumulated until it runs out of applicable funds.
+By using all of these metrics, the program picks what Google ads to bid on, how much to bid for ads and bids for Google ads based on everything it has accumulated until it runs out of applicable funds.